azk1266/lab1_flights/README.md

 # Flight Delays ETL Pipeline

-A comprehensive ETL (Extract, Transform, Load) pipeline for processing flight delays data into a dimensional model optimized for analytical queries and flight delay prediction.
+A production-ready ETL pipeline for processing 5.8M+ flight records into a dimensional model with advanced batch processing and resumable state management.

 ## Project Overview